Watershed Improvement Districts

 Watershed Improvement Districts are formed as subdistricts of Conservation Districts.
 The conservation district in which such subdistricts are formed shall cooperate, advise, and consult with the Wyoming Department of Agriculture in matters pertaining to the organization, operation and maintenance of the watershed improvement district.

-on october 5, 2023, the cottonwood grass creek wid voted to disolve their watershed improvement district due to meeting the objectives for formation, and not able to move forward with proposed projects. in order to dissolve, this must be approved by the county commissioners in both washakie and hot springs county. we expect the dissolution to be approved and the wid to be disolved by the end of 2023.
+THE WASHAKIE COUNTY CONSERVATION previously OVERSaw COTTONWOOD GRASS CREEK WATERSHED IMPROVEMENT DISTRICT, WHICH IS DONE IN PARTNERSHIP WITH HOT SPRINGS CONSERVATION DISTRICT.
+THIS WID BOUNDARY ENCOMPASSEd BOTH HOT SPRINGS AND WASHAKIE COUNTIES. on october 5, 2023, the cottonwood grass creek wid voted to dissolve their watershed improvement district due to meeting the objectives for formation, and not able to move forward with proposed projects. in order to dissolve, this must be approved by the county commissioners in both washakie and hot springs county. on december 18, 2023 the washakie county commissioners voted to dissolve the district. records for activities are available at the washakie county clerk's office.

 - Provide for the prevention and control of erosion, floodwater and sediment damages, for agricultural uses, and the storage, conservation development, utilization and disposal of water, and thereby to preserve and protect land and water resources, and protect and promote the health, safety, and general welfare of the people of this state...(WS 41-8-102)